code4lib/code-of-conduct/code_of_conduct.md

     situation calls for immediate action.

     If you are in the #code4lib IRC, the zoia command to list people designated as channel helpers is @helpers .
-I'd assume that there is at least one helper in the channel at most times.
+There is at least one helper in the channel at most times.

     For the listserv, you have a free-for-all for public messages; however, the listserv does have a maintainer, Eric Lease Morgan.